networknt/light-4j/docs/content/design/idempotency.md

 This problem is a classic staple of distributed systems, and the definition is broad when talking about a “distributed system” in this sense: as few as two computers connecting via a network that are passing each other messages.

+With microservices are getting popular, the partial failure is more complicated as it can happen deep in the chain of services.
+It is not a simple retry from any client and the retry has to be initialized from the original client.
+This requires all the services in the chain must be idempotent.

 # Use of idempotency